 Lisa & Douglas Goldman Fund, San Francisco Bay Area

 Pam Allen is a senior program officer with the Lisa and Douglas Goldman Fund, a San Francisco-based foundation that supports projects related to democracy and civil liberties, education, the environment, health and recreation, the Jewish community, and reproductive health and rights.
 Pam is responsible for exploring funding opportunities in the areas of democracy and civil liberties and the environment.
 She migrated to her current position in 2012 after working for the Richard and Rhoda Goldman Fund for 15 years.
 Her nonprofit career began with CalPIRG as director of the consumer rights program in San Diego and includes work with arts organizations in San Francisco.
-Pam has served and held leadership positions on several nonprofit boards and is currently a member of the funding board of the Northern California Environmental Grassroots Fund and is the treasurer of the Wahine Outrigger Canoe Club.
+Pam has served and held leadership positions on several nonprofit boards and is currently a member of the funding board of the California Environmental Grassroots Fund and is the treasurer of the Wahine Outrigger Canoe Club.
 She is a graduate of the University of Oklahoma and currently lives in San Francisco with her husband, daughter, and cat.

 Point Blue Conservation Science, San Francisco Bay Area